squares-ui/squares-ui/README.md

 Due to a bug in Chromium, a div cannot support style elements overflow and height at the same time inside a foreighObject https://bugs.chromium.org/p/chromium/issues/detail?id=568614

+Imperfect of devicePixelRatio for users with larger OS fonts